vgrljusic/api-movies-data/README.md

 3. #### Setup database project

-In the root application directory (api-project-data-jwt), SQL script file (project_setup.sql) is present for creating database.
+In the root application directory (api-movies-data), SQL script file (project_setup.sql) is present for creating database.
 Note: if you already have other user you can use that insted of postgres user referenced bellow

 ##### Run the script using psql client:

 ```
-cd Documents/api-project-data-jwt
+cd Documents/api-movies-data
 psql -U postgres --file project_setup.sql
 # promt to enter postgres user password (usuall password is postgres)
 ```